 The reason we recommend this is that by re-submitting the old sitemap, the search engines re-crawl all of those old URLs and discover that most (if not all) are redirected to a new location.
 While this isn’t technically necessary, it should quicken the indexing process.

 To further hasten the crawling process, you request via Search Console that Google crawl certain pages on your website.
-Right now, you can submit up to 10 URLs for Google to crawl plus all of the direct links on those pages.
+The URL inspection tool allows you to check specific URLs and provides detailed crawl, index and serving information directly from the Google index.
+The tool allows you to request indexing for a URL and view a rendered version of the page.
+You can also test a live page to determine whether or not it is able to be indexed.
+Put your ten top pages into the inspection tool.
 That should be enough to ensure Google can navigate to all of the key pages on your site.

 While this won’t apply to most websites, if you have configured settings in Google Search Console like Geotargeting, URL parameters, and crawl rate, you’ll want to set those up again for the new website.
 Just make sure the URL parameters make sense given your new site structure.